netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 high enough so that there is no risk that multiple transactions on the server would get the same timestamp.

-It is RECOMMENDED that the same Last-Modified txid values are used across all management interfaces (i.e. NETCONF and any other the server might implement), except RESTCONF.
+It is RECOMMENDED that the same last-modified txid values are used across all management interfaces (i.e. NETCONF and any other the server might implement), except RESTCONF.